YannMoisan/hands-on-cats/README.md

 ## FutureOption

-- Hint : use `OptionT`, a tool to compose monads.
+- Hint : use `OptionT`, a tool for composing monads.

 ## Reader